MSC Core Skills Workshop

 Burgeoning research shows that self-compassion is strongly associated with emotional wellbeing, coping with life challenges, lower levels of anxiety and depression, healthy habits such as diet and exercise, and more satisfying, compassionate relationships.
 Self-compassion includes the capacity to comfort, soothe and validate ourselves, but also to protect and provide for ourselves, and to motivate ourselves to achieve our goals.
 Fortunately, anyone can learn self-compassion.

 These events are intended to raise awareness of Mindful Self-Compassion and, in many cases, the Center for Mindful Self-Compassion.

-This event is a benefit for the non-profit Center for Mindful Self-Compassion, which means that the teachers are donating all teaching fees to fund the operations of the organization.
+This event is a benefit for the non-profit Center for Mindful Self-Compassion, which means that the teachers are donating most of their teaching fees to fund the operations of the organization.

 What you will learn

 Motivate yourself with kindness rather than criticism

 Handle difficult emotions with greater ease

 Teach simple self-compassion practices to others

 Please Note: This workshop contains the highlights of the MSC training but is not the entire course and therefore does not fulfill the pre-requisite for attending teacher training or participating in other CMSC programs for MSC graduates.